 Think you know Orlando?
 If you've only experienced our tourism districts, think again.
-Throughout the area, unique cities and neighborhoods offer outstanding restaurants, vibrant arts and culture, bespoke retailers and outdoor adventures, and the City of Winter Park is one of the best.
-If you haven't been there yet, you owe yourself a visit — here's why!
+Throughout the area, unique cities and neighborhoods offer outstanding restaurants, vibrant arts and culture, bespoke retailers, and outdoor adventures, and the City of Winter Park is one of the best.
+If you haven't been there yet, you owe yourself a visit — here's why.

 Getting to Know Winter Park

-Approximately 20 minutes northeast of downtown Orlando, and not to be confused with Winter Garden to the south, Winter Park gained its name after the arrival of the South Florida Railroad in 1880.
+Approximately 20 minutes northeast of downtown Orlando, and not to be confused with Winter Garden to the west, Winter Park gained its name after the arrival of the South Florida Railroad in 1880.
 The highly rated Rollins College — Florida's first four-year university — opened shortly thereafter, heralding the city's refined future.

 Learn more: Orlando's Amenity-Packed Hotels